Ribocentre-switch/Ribocentre-switch.github.io/docs/Guanidine.md

 > Gene association

-<font >Guanidine is sensed by at least four different classes of riboswitches that are ubiquitous in bacteria.
+<p>Guanidine is sensed by at least four different classes of riboswitches that are ubiquitous in bacteria.
 The genes primarily regulated by the guanidine riboswitch are Gdx transporters that export compounds from bacterial cells.
-In addition, urea/guanidine carboxylase and related hydrolases, as well as ABC transporters, are often incorporated in guanidine-inducible operons<sup>[13]</sup>.</font>
+In addition, urea/guanidine carboxylase and related hydrolases, as well as ABC transporters, are often incorporated in guanidine-inducible operons<sup>[13]</sup>.</p>
 <table class="table table-bordered" style="table-layout:fixed;width:1000px;margin-left:auto;margin-right:auto;">
 <tr >
 <td style="text-align:center;padding-bottom: 0px;padding-left: 0px;padding-top: 0px;padding-right: 0px">